-New proposals should be submitted to the Chair of the Scientific Committee at least six months prior to the Annual Scientific Committee Meeting (hereafter Annual Meeting) at which they are to be discussed.
+New proposals should be submitted to the Chair of the Scientific Committee at least six months prior to the Annual Scientific Committee Meeting (hereafter Annual Meeting) at which they are to be discussed, following a pro forma supplied by the Secretariat.
 Proposers may request that the proposal remains confidential.
 The proposal shall be structured in the manner given below.
-In order to ensure that any proposal provides information on each of the items needed for review by the Expert Panel, the Proponent will perform a self-assessment using the checklist provided in Appendix 1.
-A completed checklist will be attached to the proposal.